joshnuss/code-skills/README.md

 ## Skills

-### Minimal Comments

-Keeps comments to a minimum.
+- 💬 **Minimal Comments**: Keeps comments to a minimum.
 Avoids comments that would be better described with code.

-### Minimal Complexity

-Run Cyclomatic complexity checks to ensure functions don't get super nested.
+- 🌀 **Minimal Complexity**: Run Cyclomatic complexity checks to ensure functions don't get super nested.

-### Small Routines

-Avoids long and windy functions.
+- ✂️ **Small Routines**: Avoids long and windy functions.
 Keeps functions short and sweet.

-### Creational Patterns

-Reviews object construction code for a missing or overused Singleton, Factory Method, or Builder.
+- 🏗️ **Creational Patterns**: Reviews object construction code for a missing or overused Singleton, Factory Method, or Builder.

-### Structural Patterns

-Reviews wrapper and subsystem-facing code for a missing or overused Adapter, Decorator, or Facade.
+- 🧱 **Structural Patterns**: Reviews wrapper and subsystem-facing code for a missing or overused Adapter, Decorator, or Facade.

-### Behavioral Patterns

-Reviews dispatch, event, and state-transition code for a missing or overused Strategy, Observer, Command, Template Method, or State.
+- 🎭 **Behavioral Patterns**: Reviews dispatch, event, and state-transition code for a missing or overused Strategy, Observer, Command, Template Method, or State.

 ## License